Anime0t4ku/SuperStationOne_CoverArt/README.md

 The template is intended as a **design base**.
 Add your own game artwork, titles, and text, then export the result as **JPEG or PNG** for printing.

+A matching disc label template is also included, allowing you to create consistent disc artwork to go along with the covers.

 ---

 ## Printing dimensions